Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/tests/perfstress_tests/README.md

 - `--iterations=1` Number of test iterations to run.
 Default is 1.
 - `--parallel=1` Number of tests to run in parallel.
 Default is 1.
 - `--no-client-share` Whether each parallel test instance should share a single client, or use their own.
 Default is False (sharing).
-- `--warm-up=5` Number of seconds to spend warming up the connection before measuing begins.
+- `--warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `--sync` Whether to run the tests in sync or async.
 Default is False (async).
 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).